-Although he didn’t know it at the time, the “income at home” business opportunity Hannity was talking about was for Herbalife, a California-based nutritional supplement MLM company that touts high incomes and luxurious lifestyles for affiliates who purchase products each month and recruit new members to their teams.
+Although he didn’t know it at the time, the “income at home” business opportunity Hannity was talking about was for Herbalife, a California-based nutritional supplement Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. company that touts high incomes and luxurious lifestyles for affiliates who purchase products each month and recruit new members to their teams.

-Hannity never mentioned Herbalife and the income at home site didn’t either, but that website (which is no longer online) led Rodensky to another site, Online Business Systems (OBS), which was a lead generation site of potential recruits for Herbalife.
+Hannity never mentioned Herbalife and the income at home site didn’t either, but that website (which is no longer online) led Rodensky to another site, Online Business Systems (OBS), which was a The practice of soliciting inquires from potential customers (leads), which might then convert into sales for the company.
+It is the first step in the sales process. site of potential recruits for Herbalife.

 Rodensky signed up, putting $2,000 on his credit card to purchase enough products to qualify for maximum income potential.
 But none of the promised prosperity happened.
 In fact, Rodensky lost money in his Herbalife venture — most distributors do.
 He is one of more than a dozen distributors who objected to a class-action settlement that was granted approval by a District Court judge Thursday.